xVanTuring/electron-ssr/README.md

 Before creating an issue please check whether the instructions in the FAQ can solve your problem.
 Please first check whether there exists a similar issue.
 If there is please follow up on that issue.
-Additionally if you find a bug please describe your environment in the issue.
-This includes operating system, software version, steps to reproduce, error logs etc.
+Additionally, if you find a bug please describe your environment in the issue.
+This includes the operating system, software version, steps to reproduce, error logs, etc.

 ## Icon resources